2019 Chattanooga Mocs football team

 The 2019 Chattanooga Mocs football team represented the University of Tennessee at Chattanooga in the 2019 NCAA Division I FCS football season as a member of the Southern Conference (SoCon).
 The Mocs were led by first-year head coach Rusty Wright and played their home games at Finley Stadium in Chattanooga, Tennessee.
 They finished the season 6–6 overall and 5–3 in SoCon play to place third.

-Previous season

-The Mocs finished the 2018 season 6–5, 4–4 in SoCon play to finish in a tie for fifth place.

 Preseason

 Preseason polls

 The SoCon released their preseason media poll and coaches poll on July 22, 2019.
 The Mocs were picked to finish in fifth place by the media and in fourth by the coaches.

 Preseason All-SoCon Teams

 The Mocs placed six players on the preseason all-SoCon teams.